-The Responsibility to Protect (r2p)
+The UN and the Responsibility to Protect (r2p)

 - Every state has the responsibility to protect its populations against genocide, war crimes, crimes against humanity, and ethnic cleansing.